estatewatch/estatewatch/content/guide/index.md

 layout: layouts/base.njk
 ---
 # Github Guide
-## How to make edits to the Estate Watch website and submit them for review
+## How to edit the Estate Watch website
 {%- css %}{% include "public/css/message-box.css" %}{% endcss %}
 <div class="message-box">
 The Estate Watch website uses a static site generator <a href="https://www.11ty.dev/"> (11ty)</a> together with <a href="https://pages.github.com/"> Github Pages</a> to store and publish data.
 To edit the site you will first need to sign up for a (free) github account at <a href="https://github.com/signup"> https://github.com/signup</a>.